sueszli/blog/0 shower thoughts/job market.md

 - **computer engineering:** especially for ai hardware
 - **geopolitics, governance:** policy, regulation, law, etc.
 - **biosecurity:** preventing, detecting, responding to biological threats

-## gaming the system

-back to our parallel universe.

-how would you game the system to get the best paying job?

-well - simply by getting the minimum requirements for the most high paying job. maximizing earnings with the least effort.

 # footnotes